How to become a BCS Fellow

 If you’ve made a significant contribution to the IT industry and are considered a role model by your peers, BCS Fellowship could be the next step in your brilliant career.

 To become a BCS Fellow, you need to evidence your achievements and impact in the industry against a selection of the criteria for Fellowship.
-Read the full criteria in our Fellowship application guidance – which also explains how to set out your written evidence statements effectively.
+Read the full criteria in our Fellowship application guidance or Fellowship application guidance for Organisational Membership (OM) – which also explains how to set out your written evidence statements effectively.

-You’ll require a supporter who’s an existing BCS Fellow to verify you’re ready for Fellowship – and a work-related supporter who has first-hand knowledge of your work experience.
-(This could be one and the same person.)
-Please speak to them in advance to check they’re happy to review your application, then share this Fellow supporter guidance with them to help them help you.
-If you don’t know a BCS Fellow to ask to be your supporter, contact us and we’ll put you in touch with one.
+You’ll require a supporter who’s either an existing BCS Fellow, Fellow of another professional membership body, or work-related to verify you’re ready for Fellowship and confirm the accuracy of the experience you’ve noted in your application.
+Please speak to them in advance to check they’re happy to support your application, then share this Fellow supporter guidance with them to help them understand what’s required of them as a Supporter.

 Forms and guidance

 If you are a BCS member through your employer and they pay for your membership, please use the below guidance and form to apply for BCS Fellowship.
 Submit your application via email@example.com.

 Our Distinguished Fellows (DistFBCS) include Tim Berners Lee, Vint Cerf, Bill Gates and Dame Stephanie Shirley.

 Influence and recognition